NCG-Leiden/NCG-Leiden.github.io/connections2024/index.md

-## Noncommutative Geometry Seminar
+# Mini-course: connections and curvatures in noncommutative geometry

-## Spring 2024
+## 2024 Spring

-In the spring semester, Prof. Adam Rennie (Wollongong) will give a mini-course on Connections and Curvature in NCG.
+In 2024 spring semester, Prof. Adam Rennie (Wollongong) will give a mini-course on **connections and curvatures in noncommutative geometry**.
 Lectures will take place on Tuesdays from 15.15 to 17.00

 |  Date   | Room |
 | Mar 5 | Snel 4.01 |